Blown Glass Art Turquoise ‘Paradiso’ MediumTall Stoneform

 Choose the blown glass art turquoise ‘Paradiso’ small tall stoneform as your first art glass piece by Peter Layton or as an addition to your existing collection.
 The swirl of rich colours will brighten up your day and ensure you fall in love with Peter’s glass art work.
 A modest size stoneform, choose the small turquoise piece as a gift or for your own home.

-Blown Glass Art Turquoise ‘Paradiso’ Small Tall Stoneform Artist
+Blown Glass Art ‘Paradiso’ Artist

 It is hard to know where to start when you are beginning the biography of an internationally-renowned, living legend.
 When Boha Glass set up virtual shop in 2010, Peter Layton was one of those names that rang in your ear with a hallowed tone.
 Since first seeing his undulating, reef-coloured glass artistry we have been smitten, like love-struck teenagers.

 Peter was born in Prague in 1937, but his family settled in Bradford after fleeing the Nazis when Peter was just two years old.
 He grew up in West Yorkshire and discovered his love of the Arts, in part, thanks to his grandfather.

-At school in Bradford his talent for art was encouraged and he became good friends with David Hockney.
-Peter went on to Bradford Technical College to study textiles and made a living in between classes working in the rag trade.
+His talent for art was encouraged and he became good friends with David Hockney.
+Peter went on to Bradford Technical College to study textiles whilst working in the rag trade between classes.
 He then did his stint of National Service, followed by a year on a kibbutz, before linking back up with Hockney at Bradford College of Art.